Library By-Laws

 Section 1.
 Committee Membership

 Trustees are required to participate in multiple committees during their tenure as Trustee.
 Each committee shall be chaired by a Trustee and the Director shall be present at committee meetings.
-Members of the community may be invited to participate on committees as appropriate.
-All members of such committees shall be subject to the approval of the Board.

 Section 2.
 Standing Committees of the Board